rust-lang/rust/text/0000-int-to-intx.md

 # Summary

-Rename the pointer-sized integer types `int/uint` to `intx/uintx`, and use new literal suffixes `ix/ux`, so as to avoid misconceptions and misuses.
+This RFC proposes that we rename the pointer-sized integer types `int/uint` to `intp/uintp`, `intm/uintm` or `imem/umem`, so as to avoid misconceptions and misuses.

 # Motivation